 You may think that by giving away your content, buyers will walk away without buying…but you’d be completely wrong!
 Business blogging is about being a resource for your audience.

 By giving away great content, potential buyers will see you as an authority.
-“If this is what he/she is giving away, I wonder what I’ll get if I spend some money!”
+“If this is what he/she is giving away, I can’t wait to see what I’ll get if I spend some money!”

 These are truly the types of leads you want in your business.
 Sincerely interested parties are warm leads and will convert easily into buyers!